Jack Harold Jones: Execution and posthumous confession

 On April 24, 2017, Jones was executed at the Cummins Unit, along with fellow rapist-murderer Marcel Williams, marking the first double execution in the country in 17 years.
 Jones and Williams were two of four inmates executed in Arkansas in April 2017, the other two were convicted murderers Ledell Lee and Kenneth Williams.
 Jones' last meal consisted of fried chicken, potato logs with tartar sauce, beef jerky bites, three candy bars, a chocolate milkshake, and fruit punch.

 Shortly before his execution, he gave his sister a letter he had penned in 2006, with instructions to open it a year after his execution date.
 In the letter, he confessed in detail to the murder of Regina Harrison, providing details only the killer would know.
 This revelation led to his body being exhumed and his DNA tested, and in February 2019, the Broward County Attorney's Office officially announced that Jones was the real killer, not Ronald Stewart.
 A spokeswoman for the attorney's office, Paula McMahon, said in a press release that they would work to vacate Stewart's conviction, and would further investigate Jones' past in order to determine if he had killed other victims in Florida, or elsewhere around the country.

+For the next nine years, the executions of Williams and Jones in Arkansas remained the most recent instance of a U.S. death penalty state carrying out two executions on the same day.
+That record was surpassed on July 28, 2026, when Florida executed James Aren Duckett and Dominick Occhicone on the same day.